 - 1 zest & juice lemon

 - pinch kosher salt

 - fruit of choice around 12 small stone fruits or 1-2 pints of berries/figs

 Preheat oven to 375 F degrees.

-Press the graham cracker almond mixture into the bottom and sides of the spring form pan.
+Press the graham cracker almond mixture into the bottom and sides of the springform pan.
 Chill the crust in the fridge for 15 minutes, then bake for 10.
 Allow the crust to cool completely.
 Lower the oven to 350 F degrees.

-Pour the mascarpone mixture over the cooled crust.
+Pour the mascarpone cheesecake mixture over the cooled crust.
 Bake at 350 for 1 hr and 5-15min.
 Chill for at least 3 hours or overnight to set.
 (Cheesecake can be stored, chilled, for up to 3 days).

 When ready to serve, pre-heat oven to 400 degreese.
 Spread fruit of choice (so far I’ve used plums, figs, and strawberries and plan to keep on experimenting) cut side up, on tray.
-Please note I did not cute the strawberries but did with the figs and plums.
+Please note I did not cut the strawberries but did with the figs and plums.
 If using berries no need to cut.
 Roast for about 25 minutes, or unit fruit is soft.

 Take out of oven, springle with sugar and drizzle with amaretto and 1 tbsp of water.
 Bake for an additional 10 minutes.
 Remove from oven and set fruit aside until cool enough to handle.

 When fruit is cool enough to handle, spoon mixture over the center of the cheesecake.
 Sprinkle with 1 tbsp of sliced, roasted almonds (that you set aside from the crust) and enjoy.